STUDENT HANDBOOK 2017-2018

-EEP/Honors College students are advised by the Director of EEP and are required to receive EEP advisement and authorization for all proposed class schedules for their first 6 Semesters in attendance (or three years) whichever comes first and, if needed, thereafter until graduation.
-The EEP Director serves as the General Education Advisor for all EEP students.
-After formally declaring a Degree Major EEP students are assigned to, or may choose a Faculty Advisor who will guide the EEP student through the major requirements.
+EEP/Honors College students are advised by EEP Advisors and are required to receive EEP advisement and authorization for all proposed class schedules for their first 6 Semesters in attendance (or three years) whichever comes first and, if needed, thereafter until graduation.
+EEP Advisors serve as the General Education Advisors for all EEP students.
+After formally declaring a Degree Major, EEP students are assigned to, or may choose a Faculty Advisor who will guide the EEP student through the major requirements.

 EEP/Honors advisors are dedicated to working with high-achieving students committed to participating in a community of scholars.
 They provide individualized as well as group advisement designed to help students make the most out of their Honors College experience so that they can achieve their personal, academic, and professional goals.
 Honors Advisors assist students with GE, Honors requirements, and graduation requirements; and they connect students with a strong network of partners in and beyond the University, and provide students with the information they need to make proactive and informed academic choices.

 For more on EEP and Honors Advisement see the following web links:

 Advisement Syllabus: http://www.calstatela.edu/honorscollege/advisement

 During the freshman year, EEP students are given individualized schedules.
 Requests for modifications to the schedule or modification of requirements should be submitted to the Director of EEP.
 Before each semester registration period, EEP students should submit to the EEP staff an Advisement Slip with a list of the courses they would like to take.
 Their choices will be reviewed by an EEP Advisor and approved before students register.

 Advisement in the Major